single-cell-data/SOMA/abstract_specification.md

 This read-only field should be used to store long-lived implementation-specific settings that are used to access SOMA datasets.
 Examples of settings that might belong in a context includes:

-- Storage credentials or API keys
+- Storage credentials or API keys.
-- Endpoint URLs
+- Endpoint URLs.
-- Database connections
+- Database connections.

 In other words, the `context` contains what is effectively shared configuration information across multiple individual SOMA objects.
 A context can be specified when instantiating a SOMA object, whether in the process of creating new SOMA data in storage, or in the process of opening existing stored SOMA data.